Audiveris/audiveris/dev/flatpak/README.md

     git -C dev/flathub push origin HEAD:my-new-branch

-From this branch, a github PR can be created against either the `beta` or the `master` branch of the main flathub, where the flathub build bot will pick it up.
-Build results can be inspected on the [buildbot page](https://buildbot.flathub.org/
+From this branch, a github PR can be created against either the `development` or the `master` branch of the main flathub, where the flathub build bot will pick it up.
+Build results can be inspected on the [buildbot page](https://buildbot.flathub.org/).